- What is a wireless network?

 Yes.
 Wireless network cards are powered through the computer's PC Card slot, and use your computer's battery as the power source.

-You must register your card's ethernet address in order to access the wireless network.
+You must register your card's ethernet address or connect to eduroam in order to access the wireless network.
 This helps to ensure network security and lets Information Technology Services know how to reach you with notifications or questions.

 To request wireless network access as a visitor, contact the Information Technology Services Help Center at 402-472-3970 (or 866-472-3970).